-While the pricing among all those comparison sites are the same (they’re mostly owned by the same 2-3 companies), Hotels.com has a rewards program that basically gets you 10% off (stay 10 nights, get the next one free).
+While the pricing among all those comparison sites is the same (they’re mostly owned by the same 2-3 companies), Hotels.com has a rewards program that basically gets you 10% off (stay 10 nights, get the next one free).

 We’re also big fans of using travel credit cards, but not to get a ton of travel points.
 Instead of signing up for specific hotel or airline brand cards, we stick with cards that have a huge signup bonus, take it as cash, invest that money, and then pay more efficiently for travel expenses as needed.

 Airline points could have never been redeemed for our van.